-If CICRA decides that an agreement infringes the laws, we may issue directions that we deem appropriate to the parties to bring the infringement to an end.
-We may also impose financial penalties, limited to 10% of the turnover of the business during the infringement, up to a maximum period of 3 years.
-Our decisions in this regard are subject to appeal by the parties to the Islands' Royal Courts.
+If the Authority decides that an agreement infringes the laws, it may issue directions that it deems appropriate to the parties to bring the infringement to an end.
+It may also impose financial penalties, limited to 10% of the turnover of the business during the infringement, up to a maximum period of 3 years.
+Our decisions in this regard are subject to appeal by the parties to the Island's Royal Court.